Photo: Dietmar Rabich / Wikimedia Commons

 Which European beach is best for families with children?
 La Pelosa (Sardinia) — the shallow depth, warm water, and white sand are ideal for children; the Aragonese tower provides cultural interest; and the restricted vehicle access since 2017 makes it more pleasant than peak-summer alternatives.
 The Algarve’s calm beach coves (Praia de Meia Praia, near Lagos) are also excellent for families.

 Which is better for beaches: Greece or Croatia?
-Different strengths: Greece (Cyclades) for extraordinary water color and clarity, dramatic volcanic landscapes (Santorini, Milos), and the cultural depth of the ancient civilization context.
-Croatia (Dalmatian Islands) for the Venetian-era architecture, the pine-forest-to-sea coastline character, and the more affordable prices.
+Different strengths: Greece (Cyclades) for water color and clarity, dramatic volcanic landscapes (Santorini, Milos), and the cultural depth of the ancient civilization context.
+Croatia (Dalmatian Islands) for Venetian-era architecture, a pine-forest-to-sea coastline character, and more affordable prices.
 Sardinia objectively exceeds both for pure beach quality (water clarity, sand whiteness, geological interest) but lacks the cultural weight of Greece or the architectural character of Croatia.